mike-brown-angi/version-checker-test/README.md

 interval: 10m0s
 url: https://strimzi.io/charts/
 ```
 Once that is all checked into source control.
-You'll see the new kustomization for "repos" get created by describing the kustomizations.
+You'll see the new kustomization for "repos" got created.
+Do that by describing the k8s kustomizations.
 ```yaml
 ❯ k get ks -n flux-system
   NAME          READY   STATUS                                                                   AGE